 Mao’s First Red Army finally reached desolate and rugged Shaanxi Province.
 The Long March was over, and Mao’s troops linked up with other Red Army elements that already had a base there.

-Of the original 87,000 that started the Long March, fewer than 6,000 survived.
-These survivors would recruit and train a new army.
+Of the original 87,000 who started the Long March, fewer than 6,000 survived.
+These survivors would recruit and lead the new army.

-The Long March turned Mao into a leader with a following from the common people of China.
+The Long March turned Mao into a leader with a following from the common people throughout China.

-Eventually, the Fourth Red army arrived, but two-thirds had been killed in battles.
+Eventually, the Fourth Red army arrived, but two-thirds of this army had been killed in battles.

-Chiang Kai-shek planned a new campaign to defeat Mao, but Chiang’s supporters and generals forced him to cooperate with the Communists to fight the Japanese.
+Chiang Kai-shek planned a new campaign to defeat Mao, but Chiang’s supporters and generals forced him to work with the Communists to fight the Japanese.
 This uneasy alliance would become a Civil War in 1945 when World War II ended.